Flourless Peanut Butter Cookies (Gluten-Free)

 1 cup (250g) natural peanut butter (smooth OR crunchy)

 ½ tsp. vanilla

 ¼ – ½ tsp. salt (¼ if peanut butter is already salted, ½ tsp. if using unsalted)

-Pre-heat oven to 180°C. Line 2 baking trays with baking paper (do NOT grease or spray).
-Place all ingredients (apart from optional add-ins) into a medium size mixing bowl.
-Using an electric hand-beater or by hand with a spoon, mix until everything is completely combined together to form a dough.
-If using optional add-ins (chocolate chips or chopped peanuts), add them in and mix through at this point.
+Preheat the oven to 180 °C/ 356°F. Line 2 baking trays with baking paper (do not grease or spray with oil).
+Place all the ingredients (apart from the optional add-ins) in a medium-sized mixing bowl.
+Using an electric hand beater or beating by hand with a spoon, mix until everything is completely combined to form a dough.
+If using chocolate chips or chopped peanuts, add them and mix through at this point.

-Bake at 180ºC for 10-12 minutes or until just browned.
-(Optional: sprinkle a small amount of fine sea-salt onto each cookie when they come out the oven).
-Allow to cool for 5 minutes on baking tray before trandferring to a wire rack to cool completely.
-Enjoy! 🙂
+Bake for 10–12 minutes or until just browned.
+Sprinkle a small amount of fine sea salt onto each biscuit when the biscuits come out of the oven.
+Allow to cool for 5 minutes on the baking tray, before transferring to a wire rack to cool completely.

 Note: If you like a crispier, more ‘classic’-style, flatter cookie, flatten the dough slightly before baking (this will cause the cookies to spread more).
 If you prefer a softer, more dense cookie, leave the dough in balls and do not flatten them at all; once they come out of the oven, flatten them slightly with the back of a fork, then allow to cool (this will achieve a cookie with a more dense and compact texture).